vinhdevED/vinhdevED/README.md

 - 👋 Hi, I’m @vinhdevED
-- 👀 I’m interested in Cloud Computing
+- 👀 I’m interested in Cloud Computing even though I’m currently learning Embedded System 🌱
-- {Mobile Developer/Flutter}
-- 🌱 I’m currently learning Embedded System
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on project Message Zone
-- 📫 How to reach me ...

 <!---
 vinhdevED/vinhdevED is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.